 The bottom line is that we don’t recommend taking the bus if you’re with a big family or on a short trip.
 But if you have the time, are keen on a bit of adventure or are on a budget, the bus is an excellent option for major destinations.

 Taxis are good for short trips like from the supermarket to the hotel, especially if it’s raining, it’s late out or you’re carrying a lot of stuff.
 However, it’s best to book a shuttle for long trips instead of taxis.

 The most important thing to know is to take an official taxi and not a pirate one.
 Why?
 Well pirate taxis don’t have insurance and their cars are usually old and not in good condition.
 That can cause a lot of problems if you get into an accident or if they get caught by the police.

 Read more tips for taking taxis in Costa Rica.

-If you’re planning to do an around the country on motorcycle trip, I recommend buying a motorcycle instead of renting – there aren’t scooter rentals in every destination and you can sell the motorcycle when you’re done.
-You can buy a brand new motorcycle around $2000 and up depending on the brand and size.
+You can buy a brand new motorcycle around $2000 USD and up depending on the brand and size.
 Also note that you do need to have a separate motorcycle license to legally drive one here and it goes by CC’s.

-If you’re planning on going from Puntarenas to Montezuma/Santa Teresa/Paquera area, the ferry is what you should take.
-It’s faster than driving all the way around obviously, it’s cheap and a fun way to see the Costa Rican waters.
-Taking the ferry?
-Check out our tips for taking the Paquera ferry.
+If you’re planning on going to the Nicoya Peninsula from San Jose or Puntarenas, the ferry is what you should take.
+It’s faster than driving all the way around, cheap and a fun way to get around Costa Rica via water.
+Check out our tips for taking the Puntarenas Paquera ferry.